fhamborg/news-please/README.md

 * revisions: crawl articles multiple times and track changes

 #### Library mode
-* crawl and extract information given a list of article URLs.
+* crawl and extract information given a list of article URLs
+* to use news-please within your own Python code

 #### News archive from commoncrawl.org
 * commoncrawl.org provides an extensive, free-to-use archive of news articles from small and major publishers world wide